De Laval nozzle: History

-Giovanni Battista Venturi designed converging-diverging tubes known as Venturi tubes to experiment the effects in fluid pressure reduction while flowing through chokes (Venturi effect).
+Giovanni Battista Venturi designed converging-diverging tubes known as Venturi tubes for experiments on fluid pressure reduction effects when fluid flows through chokes (Venturi effect).
 German engineer and inventor Ernst Körting supposedly switched to a converging-diverging nozzle in his steam jet pumps by 1878 after using convergent nozzles but these nozzles remained a company secret.
-Later, Swedish engineer Gustaf de Laval applied his own converging diverging nozzle design for use on his impulse turbine in the year 1888.
+In 1888, Swedish engineer Gustaf de Laval designed a converging-diverging nozzle design for his impulse turbine.

 Laval's convergent-divergent nozzle was first applied in a rocket engine by Robert Goddard.
 Most modern rocket engines that employ hot gas combustion use de Laval nozzles.

 Operation

 Its operation relies on the different properties of gases flowing at subsonic, sonic, and supersonic speeds.
 The speed of a subsonic flow of gas will increase if the pipe carrying it narrows because the mass flow rate is constant.
-The gas flow through a de Laval nozzle is isentropic (gas entropy is nearly constant).
+The gas flow through a de Laval nozzle is isentropic—that is, gas entropy is nearly constant).
 In a subsonic flow, sound will propagate through the gas.
 At the "throat", where the cross-sectional area is at its minimum, the gas velocity locally becomes sonic (Mach number = 1.0), a condition called choked flow.
 As the nozzle cross-sectional area increases, the gas begins to expand, and the flow increases to supersonic velocities, where a sound wave will not propagate backward through the gas as viewed in the frame of reference of the nozzle (Mach number > 1.0).

-As the gas exits the throat, the increase in area allows it to undergo a Joule–Thompson expansion, wherein the gas expands at supersonic speeds from high to low pressure, pushing the velocity of the mass flow beyond sonic speed.

-When comparing the general geometric shape of the nozzle between the rocket and the jet engine, it only looks different at first glance, when in fact is about the same essential facts are noticeable on the same geometric cross-sections that the combustion chamber in the jet engine must have the same "throat" (narrowing) in the direction of the outlet of the gas jet, so that the turbine wheel of the first stage of the jet turbine is always positioned immediately behind that narrowing, while any on the further stages of the turbine are located at the larger outlet cross-section of the nozzle, where the flow accelerates.